 peek

-Everything stays on your machine.
+page before anything leaves the tab.
 No telemetry, no remote endpoints, no

 third-party SDKs — the browser talks to the local host over Chrome